sarog/openremote-sf/Manager/UIComposer/readme.txt

 III.
 "Modeler" site deployment
 ==============================================
+1) run "ant war" to get the war file in "%PROJECT_ROOT%/output" directory;
+2) deploy the war into your web server;
-1) modify Beehvie RESTAPIUrl in "%PROJECT_ROOT%/src/main/webapp/js/constant.js",
+3) modify Beehvie RESTAPIUrl in "%WEBAPP_ROOT%/js/constant.js",
    "beehive/rest" should be the default value at the end of RESTAPIUrl.

 IV.
 Supported functions
 =======================